Why this site exists

 We regularly reference and link to the following organizations, whose work we consider authoritative in this field:

-- 988 Suicide & Crisis Lifeline — the primary crisis resource we direct readers to
+- 988 Suicide & Crisis Lifeline — the primary crisis resource we direct readers to on every page

 - American Foundation for Suicide Prevention (AFSP) — for loss after suicide